Skip to main content

 Campaigns

-You can create multiple campaigns of any type within the same Application, each of them containing at least one rule.
-We recommend not building more than 3 rules per campaign for optimal performance.
+In any given Application, you can create one or more campaigns, each containing at least one rule.
+We recommend building not more than three rules per campaign for optimal performance.

 Typically, you should create campaigns for the following use cases: